codeequity/codeEquity/docs/ceManual.md

 handler will tell GitHub to create a card pointed at the PEQ issue, and place it in the **Unclaimed** column of the Unclaimed project.
 Once the user does `triage` on the PEQ issue, the handler will remove the card that was created in **Unclaimed**.

+During `triage`, GitHub allows a user to choose one or more project and column locations within which to create a card.
+If the user chooses, say, to create two cards during `triage`, the handler will take the following actions to enforce the 1:1 mapping rule.
+First, the handler will create a second PEQ issue identical to the first, except that the name will have a random alpha-numeric tag at the end.
+Second, the handler will reduce the PEQ value for both PEQ issues to evenly split the original value.
+Finally the handler will tie the first card to the first PEQ issue, and the second card to the second PEQ issue.
+For example, before `triage`, XXX image XXX original PEQ: name: "add docs" value: 10,000, location: unclaimed:unclaimed.
+After `triage` wherein the user selected locations A:B and A:C, the handler will resolve the 1:1 mapping constraint by creating: original PEQ: name "add docs" value:5,000 location: A:B; new PEQ: name "add docs l3khj45kjhasdkjg", value: 5,000 location: A:C.

 The `converted` action notification is only generated with a non-PEQ issue, and so is ignored.